bitMuch/tool-box/README.md

 $
 ```

-**kn0wn.py** :
+(**kn0wn.py**) :
-Prototype of a simple lightweight defensve scanner applet,f ocused on internal network monitoring.
+Prototype of a simple lightweight defensve scanner applet,focused on LAN monitoring.
-Pretty limited currently, simply loads in a whitelist of known host ip and checks them against an nmap scan.
+Currently just loads in a whitelist of known host ip and checks them against an nmap scan.

 Example output: